Minister of Trade , Gender and Youth Affairs

 - The ministry has facilitated the development of 23 business producer groups and two of these groups participated in the export promotion council export in Eldoret, Nairobi and Dar es Salaam (Tanzania)

 - Seven (7) modern physical markets infrastructure have been built across the county in the following areas- Lokori, Kalemung’orok, Katilu, Nakurio, Turkwel, Kalokol and Lowareng’ak

 - The ministry is also refurbishing the inherited market stalls from both the national government and the defunct municipal council and this enlist Lodwar markets, Lokiriama, Lokichar, and Kakuma

-- In the wake to promote trade and investment – the ministry will be having the 1st ever Trade fair and investment conference in October 2015 at Ekales Center in Lodwar town
+- In the wake to promote trade and investment – had the 1st ever Trade fair and investment conference in October 2015 at Ekales Center in Lodwar town.

 - The ministry participated in the several Meetings Incentives, Conference and Exhibitions (MICE) this is a product of KICC that aims at decentralizing meeting and conference to Counties.
 Turkana has been identified by KICC to be a beneficiary of this product and has an MOU with the later.

 - The Ministry through its weights and measures department has continuously been doing verification of weighing and measuring equipment in all the wards and business centers in the entire Turkana County.
 This is to ensure that the accuracy of the same is maintained for the purposes of consumer protection and fair trade practices.

 - The weights and measures department has procured mass and volumetric standards for verifying, measuring and weighing purposes.